sulu/SuluRedirectBundle/README.md

 ### Route Priorities

-The redirect router is the last one which is called, so a redirect will only take into account when no other route for the same url exist.
-This make the redirect bundle save to be used also by unexperienced users as nobody can accidentally crash the application by a false imported or created redirect.
-This also means that when you create a redirect for an exist page you need to unpublish the page that the redirect will take into account.
-The great thing here is you can create the redirect before unpublishing a page and use for example the [SuluAutomationBundle](https://github.com/sulu/SuluAutomationBundle) to unpublish a page at a specific time and after unpblishing automatically the redirect will be done.
+Redirects created via this bundle will only be used if no other route matches the given URL.
+This ensures that accidentally created or imported redirects do not affect existing pages.
+If a redirect matches the URL of an existing page, the redirect will only be effective after the page was unpublished.

+In combination with the [SuluAutomationBundle](https://github.com/sulu/SuluAutomationBundle), this behaviour makes it possible to precautionarily create a redirect for the URL of an existing page that will be unpublished at a specified time in the future by the SuluAutomationBundle.

 ## ❤️&nbsp; Support and Contributions